Early Life

 Philanthropy

-Tung Chee Chen is known for his philanthropy and has been involved in various civic and philanthropic activities.
-His wife, Betty Tung, is a philanthropist and the founder of the Tung Foundation.
+Tung is known for his philanthropy.
+He has donated millions of dollars to various charitable causes and supports education through scholarships at the University of Liverpool and MIT.
+His wife, Betty Tung, is a philanthropist and founder of the Tung Foundation.